diogoaurelio/schedoscopeWiki/Bundling-and-Deploying.md

     for S in .*.jar; do CP=${S}:${CP}; done CP=${CP}:`hadoop classpath`

-    java -cp ${CP} -Dlogback.configurationFile=logback.xml -Dconfig.file=schedoscope.conf org.schedoscope.scheduler.api.SchedoscopeRestService --shell $@
+    java -cp ${CP} -Dlogback.configurationFile=logback.xml -Dconfig.file=schedoscope.conf org.schedoscope.scheduler.api.SchedoscopeRestService --shell

 ## 4. Bundle and Deploy

-As the last step, one needs to package up `${baseDir}/deployment/deployment-package` and distribute it to the node where Schedoscope is supposed to run.
-This step depends on your environment; so we will not make any suggestion on how to do this.
+As the last step, one needs to package `${baseDir}/deployment/deployment-package` and distribute it to the node where Schedoscope is supposed to run.
+This step depends on your environment so we will not make any suggestions on how to do this.